Skip to content

 Prerequisites

-5. Obtain the AccessKey and AccessSecret, which will be needed as parameters for connection.
+5. Obtain the AccessKey and AccessSecret, which are required for SDK initialization.

 Connection Authentication Process

-For security purposes, the receiver must use TLS encryption; unencrypted TCP transmission is not supported.
+To ensure security, the receiving party must use TLS encryption, and unencrypted TCP transmission is not supported.

-After the IoT platform authenticates the username and password, the Connection is established.
+After the Developer Center authenticates the username and password, the connection is established.

-In addition, according to the AMQP protocol, when establishing a connection, the client also needs to include the heartbeat time in the Open frame, which is the idle-time-out parameter of the AMQP protocol.
-The heartbeat time unit is milliseconds, with a value range of 30,000 to 60,000.
-If there is no frame communication on the Connection beyond the heartbeat time, the platform will close the connection.
+In addition, according to the AMQP protocol, when establishing a connection, the client also needs to include the heartbeat interval in the Open frame, which is the idle-time-out parameter of the AMQP protocol.
+The heartbeat interval unit is milliseconds, with a value range of 30,000 to 60,000.
+If there is no frame communication on the Connection beyond the heartbeat interval, the Developer Center will close the connection.

-After successfully establishing a Connection, the client needs to complete the Receiver Link establishment within 15 seconds, otherwise the platform will close the connection.
+After successfully establishing a connection, you need to complete the Receiver Link establishment within 15 seconds, otherwise, the Developer Center will close the connection.

 After establishing the Receiver Link, the client successfully connects to the Developer Center.